subugoe/oa2020cadata/analysis/paper.md

-in-house database from the German Competence Center for Bibliometrics, formed the empirical basis for demonstrating that a large-scale transition from a subscription-based to an open access business model is feasible based on the current total spending on scholarly journals (Schimmer, Geschuhn, and Vogler 2015).
-Since then, analyzing the productivity of corresponding authors in terms of articles published in dedicated journal portfolios has been perceived as a critical component of open access negotiations.
+in-house database from the German Competence Center for Bibliometrics, formed the empirical basis for demonstrating that a large-scale transition from a subscription-based to an open access business model is is financially feasible in terms of the global amount spent on subscriptions (Schimmer, Geschuhn, and Vogler 2015).
+Since then, analyzing corresponding author publications has become a critical component of open access negotiations between library consortia and publishers.

 There have also been analytical applications for such datasets.
 Major bibliometric databases including the Web of Science, Scopus and Dimension have started to integrate open access status information.
-In these databases, Unpaywall data is often used to identify openly available full-texts at the article-level, while the Directory of Open Access Journals provides information about whether the journal is operating under a fully open access or toll-access business model.
+In these databases, Unpaywall data is often used to identify openly available full-texts at the article-level, while the Directory of Open Access Journals provides information about if a journal is fully open access.
 In its most recent edition, the Leiden Ranking presents open access indicators at the level of universities (Leeuwen, Costas, and Robinson-Garcia 2019).
 In addition to university-specific data, the German Open Access Monitor provides breakdowns by publisher and journal and includes publications from non-university research institutions